stephaneVercouillieBMID/slate/source/index.html.md

 }
  ```

-**Please make sure that,
+**Please make sure that,**

- \-You provide this information in the encrypted assertion
+ **\-You provide this information in the encrypted assertion**
-\-You signed also the assertion before encrypting it
+**\-You signed also the assertion before encrypting it**

-**Do not forget to mention the correct "kid", the "alg", and the constant value "JWT"**
+**\-You  mention the correct "kid", the "alg" and the constant value "JWT"**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTM5ODgzNzgsLTc2MDE1MDU1NiwtMz
+eyJoaXN0b3J5IjpbLTExMTczODUyMiwtNzYwMTUwNTU2LC0zMT
-EwNzg3NjM2LC03NjAxNTA1NTYsLTMxMDc4NzYzNiwtNzYwMTUw
+A3ODc2MzYsLTc2MDE1MDU1NiwtMzEwNzg3NjM2LC03NjAxNTA1
-NTU2LC0zMTA3ODc2MzYsMjA3NjcxMzUyNSwxNjgzOTY1NDY5LD
+NTYsLTMxMDc4NzYzNiwyMDc2NzEzNTI1LDE2ODM5NjU0NjksMj
-IwNzY3MTM1MjUsMTY4Mzk2NTQ2OV19
+A3NjcxMzUyNSwxNjgzOTY1NDY5XX0=
 -->